 In order to get a mortgage under an LLC for a rental property you’ll need to demonstrate to the lender that you’re running your business like a real business.

-Documents and information a lender will need when you apply for a loan under your LLC include:
+Documents and information a lender will likely need when you apply for a loan under your LLC include:

 - Articles of Organization and an Operating Agreement for your LLC, including information on all members or shareholders